 Name Description Zeroization IPsec encryption key This is the key used to encrypt IPsec sessions.
-This key is stored in DRAM.
+This key is stored in SDRAM.
 Automatically when IPsec session terminated.
 Overwritten with: 0x00 IPsec authentication key This is the key used to authenticate IPsec sessions.
-This key is stored in DRAM.
+This key is stored in SDRAM.
 Automatically when IPsec session terminated.
 Overwritten with: 0x00 MACsec SAK The SAK is used to secure the control plane traffic.
 This key is stored in internal ASIC register.
 Automatically when MACsec session terminated.
 The value is zeroized by overwriting with another key or freed when the session expires.
 MACsec CAK The CAK secures the control plane traffic.
 This key is stored in internal ASIC register.
 Automatically when MACsec session terminated.
 The value is zeroized by overwriting with another key or freed when the session expires.
 MACsec Key Encryption Key (KEK) The Key Encrypting Key (KEK) is used by Key Server, elected by MKA, to transport a succession of SAKs, for use by MACsec, to the other member(s) of a Secure Connectivity Association (SCA).
 This key is stored in internal ASIC register.
-Automatically when MACsec session terminated.
+Automatically when MACsec session terminated. connectivity / sociation (serif).
+This key is stored in internal / sie register.
 The value is zeroized by overwriting with another key or freed when the session expires.
 MACsec Integrity Check Key (ICK) The ICK is used to verify the integrity of MPDUs and to prove that the transmitter of the MKPDU possesses the CAK.
 This key is stored in internal ASIC register.
 Automatically when MACsec session terminated.
 The value is zeroized by overwriting with another key or freed when the session expires.
 RADIUS secret Shared secret used as part of the RADIUS authentication method.
 The password is stored in NVRAM.
 Zeroized using the following command: no radius-server key 9 Overwritten with: 0x0d SSH Private Key Once the function has completed the operations requiring the RSA key object, the module overwrites the entire object (no matter its contents).
-This key is stored in NVRAM.
-Zeroized using the following command: Stored In NVRAWI. # crypto key zeroize rsa 10 Overwritten with: 0x00 SSH Session Key Once the function has completed the operations requiring the RSA key object, the module overwrites the entire object (no matter its contents).
-This key is stored in DRAM.
+This key is stored in NVRAM. # crypto key zeroize rsa 10 Overwritten with: 0x00 SSH Session Key Once the function has completed the operations requiring the RSA key object, the module overwrites the entire object (no matter its contents).
+This key is stored in SDRAM.
 Automatically when the SSH session is terminated.
-Overwritten with: 0x00 User Password This is a variable 15+ character password that is used to authenticate local users.
+Stored III SUIVAINI.
+Overwritten with: 0x00 User Password This is a variable 1-127 character password that is used to authenticate local users.
 The password is stored in NVRAM.
-Zeroized by overwriting with a new password Enable Password (if used) This is a variable 15+ character password that is used to authenticate local users at a higher privilege level.
+Zeroized by overwriting with a new password Enable Password (if used) This is a variable 1-127 character password that is used to authenticate local users at a higher privilege level.
 The password is stored in NVRAM.
 Zeroized by overwriting with a new password

-9 Using this command will zeroize all radius-server keys.
-10 Using this command will zeroize all RSA keys
+$^{^{\}rm 9}$ Using this command will zeroize all radius-server keys. $^{\rm 10}$ Using this command will zeroize all RSA keys

 Name Description Zeroization RNG Seed This seed is for the RNG.
-The seed is stored in DRAM.
+The seed is stored in SDRAM.
 Zeroized upon power cycle of the device RNG Seed Key This is the seed key for the RNG.
-The seed key is stored in DRAM.
+The seed key is stored in SDRAM.
 Zeroized upon power cycle of the device